google/google-gdata/clients/cs/readme.txt

 - go to the clients/cs directory and just type ant, it should build

-Using Visual Studio, 1.1
+Using Visual Studio, .NET 1.1

 - there is 1 solution file.
 It is in clients/cs/src/VS2003 called gdata.sln.
 This
   builds the core library, the extensions and the calendar specifics.
 - you will need to install NUNIT from www.nunit.org, if you plan to run unittests.
-The unittests are in clients/cs/misc/unittests
+The unittests are in clients/cs/misc/unittests.
+They have a seperate project file that is not part of above solution (as that would require everyone to install nunit).
+This project file is located in the clients/cs/src/VS2003 directory.

 The unit tests